bunkbed-tech/alexandria/README.md

 3. [ ] Add more APIs
 4. [ ] Package standalone release with database
 5. [ ] Make combobox options dynamic
+6. [ ] Fix BGG queries to only fetch the page of results when selected

 ## v2 Todos